 Lastly, the unexpected: car troubles

 Yesterday, I spent all morning organizing my bills and planning the next two weeks down to the dollar.
 I knew exactly how much food I had, and I had created a meal plan to avoid buying any food.
 I have been working on my truck, so I have a list of priorities in order from most important to least.
 I was just about to get a new muffler and tailpipe (since mine is busted and cannot be patched up anymore, and for some reason, I can’t breathe carbon monoxide) when guess what?
 My car broke down on the way to work.
 I tried getting a tow but they said they would have someone to get me in 30 minutes to 5 hours…as if I enjoy standing in the snow on a busy highway.

 I had my friend tow it with his Jeep to his house.
 I am renting a car (money) and I am having it towed to his shop (more money) where they will probably have to charge me a lot (even more money) to get it running.
 I was stressed at first, but I have learned to accept one simple truth in life.
 If you can’t do anything about it, don’t stress it.
 Stress will just make it more difficult for you to make decisions, which will probably cause you to make bad ones, which, of course, will lead to more stress.
 So, don’t stress over things you can’t change!
 Everything always works out, not always right away, or within the time frame you would like, but it always works out.

 Oh yeah, duh, medication.

 All of this helps me on top of my medication.
-If I didn’t take my Klonopin the noise of the world would make my head explode.
-Ativan, without this there would be times I would have an anxiety attack.
-I still stress out with my medication but without it I would just break down.
+If I didn’t take my Klonopin, the noise of the world would make my head explode.
+And Ativan - without this, there would be times I would have an anxiety attack.
+I still stress out with my medication but without it, I would just break down.
 It is enough to just take the edge off but it’s still worth mentioning.